kwakuTM/PRANSAC/README.md

 # PRANSAC
 This is a generic Plane detection algorithm using RANSAC.
 It's implementation is based on 3D planes but it can be extended for larger dimensions.
-The concept implementation is derived from [Gransac implementation](https://github.com/drsrinathsridhar/GRANSAC).
+The concept is derived from [Gransac](https://github.com/drsrinathsridhar/GRANSAC) implementation.

 ## Requirements
 This library requires a C++11 compiler(GCC 4.7+, Visual Studio 2013+)